Self Reset FAQ

 I don’t have an off-campus email address, what do I do?

 Now is the perfect time to get one.
 Services like Google Mail and Yahoo!
-Mail are free, and don’t forget that your home ISP probably offered you an email address as well.
+Mail are free, and don’t forget that your home Internet Service Provider (ISP) probably offered you an email address as well.
 If you are not able or willing to do this, the only option to reset your password is to visit the Help Desk at Lamson Library with a picture ID.

 I can’t give you a secure off-campus email address.